St George Ashe

 St. George Ashe, D.D.
-(3 March 1657 – 27 February 1718) was an Irish mathematician and university administrator who, in the late 17th and early 18th centuries, served as Church of Ireland Bishop of Cloyne, Clogher and Derry, in succession.
-From 1657 to 1718 he was the Donegall Lecturer in Mathematics at Trinity College Dublin.
+(3 March 1657 – 27 February 1718) was an Irish mathematician who served as the 15th Provost of Trinity College Dublin from 1692 to 1695.
+In the late 17th and early 18th centuries, he served as Church of Ireland Bishop of Cloyne, Clogher and Derry, in succession.
+From 1685 to 1692, he was the Donegall Lecturer in Mathematics at Trinity College Dublin.
 He is remembered now chiefly for his alleged role in performing a secret marriage between Jonathan Swift and Esther Johnson (Stella).